Walker Brothers (Wigan)

 Walker Brothers Limited was a manufacturer based in Pagefield Ironworks, Wigan, England.
 It produced ventilation equipment for mining, truck and bus chassis (under the "Pagefield" name), mobile cranes, and railway locomotives and railcars.

 History

 In 1886, John Scarisbrick Walker established Globe Foundry in Wigan.
 He was later joined by brothers Thomas and Edwin and the business renamed Walker Brothers.
 Initially based in Queen Street, it moved to Pagefield Works in 1874.
 It initially manufactured steam locomotives before diversifying in the 1930s to produce diesel locomotives and railcars.
 It closed in the early 1960s.
+In 1949 in became part of Walmsley's Bury Group, operating as Walmsley's Wigan Ltd to produce papermaking machinery.